Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: Algorithm Design and Performance Analysis

-where the equality holds because $\sum_{n'\in\mathcal{N}_m\setminus \{n\}} \bar{z}^m_{n'} = K_m$ and $\sum_{n'\in\mathcal{N}_m\setminus \{n\}} {z}^m_{n'} = K_m - z^m_n$.
+where the equality holds because $\sum_{n\in\mathcal{N}_m\setminus \{n'\}} \bar{z}^m_{n} = K_m$ and $\sum_{n\in\mathcal{N}_m\setminus \{n'\}} {z}^m_{n} = K_m - z^m_{n'}$.

-The next problem is how to select the appropriate WD at each step.
-As described above, for any given WD $n$, we choose its target BS based on $\Delta_m$.
-However, the value of $\Delta_m$ depends on the set of WDs associated with BS $m$, which is $\mathcal{N}_m$.
-As our algorithm progresses, $\mathcal{N}_m$ also changes.
-Therefore, the BS previously chosen for WD $n$ may no longer be the optimal one.
-We refer to this phenomenon as ``regret''.
-Intuitively, if we process the WDs in an appropriate order, the resulting regret will be relatively less.
+The next problem is how to select the appropriate WD to process at each step.
+As described above, for any given WD $n$, we choose its target SBS based on $\Delta_m$.
+However, the value of $\Delta_m$ depends on the set of WDs associated with SBS $m$, which is $\mathcal{N}_m$.
+As WDs progressively assigned to specific SBSs, the set $\mathcal{N}_m$ evolves, potentially altering the values of $\Delta_m$.
+Consequently, a previously optimal SBS for WD $n$ may no longer be optimal later---a phenomenon we term \emph{regret}.